Clinical Care

 - Wilder's Law of Initial Value holds across this pillar: response to a clinical intervention is roughly proportional to how far the patient has drifted from baseline.
 TRT mortality benefit concentrates in metabolically compromised men (Saad 2024 Andrology registry, HR 0.23 in highest-risk men); GLP-1 MACE reduction is biggest in the obese with established CVD (SELECT 20% MACE); MHT cardiometabolic and mortality benefits concentrate in women initiating therapy within 10 years of menopause.
 Healthy adults seeking optimization see much smaller absolute benefits, sometimes none.

-- SELECT (NEJM 2023, n=17,600 non-diabetic adults with overweight/obesity and CVD) showed semaglutide 2.4 mg cuts major cardiovascular events by 20% — the first weight-loss drug to deliver a hard CV outcome.
+- SELECT — a 17,600-adult NEJM 2023 trial in non-diabetic adults with overweight or obesity and established cardiovascular disease — showed semaglutide 2.4 mg cuts major cardiovascular events by 20%, the first weight-loss drug to deliver a hard cardiovascular outcome.

 - The MHT timing hypothesis has been validated prospectively by KEEPS and ELITE: estrogen initiated within 10 years of menopause preserves endothelial function and is associated with ~30–50% lower CHD incidence and roughly RR 0.70 all-cause mortality reduction.
 Initiated >10 years out, the cardiovascular signal flips.
 Route (transdermal > oral for thrombotic safety) and progestogen choice (micronized progesterone > MPA / norethisterone for breast safety) are independently decisive.
 See MHT.